laurenceanthony/LocalAI/README.md

 A repo for experiments in building, fine-tuning, and running open-source/open-weight AI models in a local, private, and sometimes portable context.

 ## Overview
-Running open-source/open-weight AI models ((and even proprietary models) in a local, private, and sometimes portable context offer significant advantages in security, efficiency, and accessibility.
-Running AI locally ensures that sensitive data stays private, reducing reliance on cloud services, and mitigating risks associated with data breaches.
-Running AI locally can also sometimes result in faster response times by eliminating network latency, making them ideal for real-time applications.
-Additionally, if the models are wrapped together with all the necessary dependencies to become truly portable, they can run on various devices, from laptops to mobile phones, enabling AI-powered solutions even in low-connectivity environments.
+Running open-source/open-weight AI models (and even proprietary models) in a local, private, and sometimes portable context offer significant advantages in security, efficiency, and accessibility.

+* Running AI locally ensures that sensitive data stays private, reducing reliance on cloud services, and mitigating risks associated with data breaches
+* Running AI locally can also sometimes result in faster response times by eliminating network latency, making them ideal for real-time applications.
+* Additionally, if the models are wrapped together with all the necessary dependencies to become truly portable, they can run on various devices, from laptops to mobile phones, enabling AI-powered solutions even in low-connectivity environments.

 In short, local AI gives users greater control and flexibility when working in both personal and enterprise environments regardless of whether they are online or offline.

 ## Advantages of Local AI
 Local AI addresses several of common concerns about AI in general: